 To search for a particular CD or score, search for the title, musician, or composer in the library catalog.

 You can limit your results to CDs by using the options in the lefthand column of the catalog.
 Keep in mind, if you limit to CDs only, you won't be able to see any LPs or sheet music in your results, just CDs.

 To search specifically for an LP, see the FAQ on finding vinyl records.

 The Music Collection room also contains listening stations with turntables that play vinyl records or CDs.
 Please use headphones at all times.
 Headphones can be checked out at the Circulation Desk.

 More listening and viewing rooms are available in the Media Resources Center.
 Ask at the Circulation Desk for access to a listening room.

-Remember, the Music Collection is a Quiet Study Zone, so please be mindful of your peers when you use this room and always use headphones at a moderate/reasonable volume when listening to music.
+The Music Collection is a Group Study Area, but please be mindful of your peers when you use this room and always use headphones at a moderate/reasonable volume when listening to music.